European Citizens’ Initiative

 The annex states that safe water is a necessary commodity to avoid dehydration or water-related diseases, and also to be used for cooking, consumption and personal hygiene.
 Water is a human right and everyone should have access to adequate quantities of safe water.
 They further state that water should be accessible in an affordable, participatory and non-discriminatory manner.
 The right to water is a question of dignity, meaning that the possibility for sanitation is a way of protecting human dignity and privacy.

-The proposers of the ECI believe that the government should be held responsible for people’s access to water.
+The proposers of the ECI believe that the government should be held responsible for their citizens’ access to water.
 The government should not focus predominantly on urban areas but also turn their heads to rural areas where most of the marginalized and vulnerable people live.
 Lastly the annex unfolds additional six requests:

 - To develop mechanisms, systems, plans, strategies etc. to ensure that progressively the full realization of human rights obligations related to access to safe drinking water and sanitation will be fulfilled;